whole-communities-whole-health/wcwh-repo-template/images/README.md

-Use this file to explain what is in this directory
+Images used in this template.